-- 1. Certifications of spectrum support for trunked systems with a date of activation exceeding one year from the date of certification will include a recommendation that record note S321 be applied to the corresponding requests for frequency assignment. - 2.
-The SPS, will consider whether record note S321 should be applied to existing frequency assignments for systems not activated within one year from the date of certification. - 3.
-The SPS will review the certification of spectrum support for each trunked system not activated within five years from the date of certification.
-Unless the responsible agency submits adequate justification for an extension of the activation time limit, the SPS will recommend to NTIA that the certification and all associated frequency assignment be revoked. - 4.
-Unless otherwise approved by the SPS, telephone interconnects will be limited to one for each five channels, but no more than three for any size system.
-A trunked system with telephone interconnect must have the capability to: - a. "time-out" the length of telephone messages, and - b. control and reduce the number of channels available for telephone interconnect as demand for dispatch calls increases.
-For planned expansions of trunked systems, the dedicated use and/or blockage caused by telephone interconnect will not be considered as the justification for a request of additional channels. - 5.
-The SPS, when recommending to NTIA that spectrum support be certified for a new trunked system, includes in its recommendation the maximum number of channels (frequency pairs) which may be used by the system.
+1. Certifications of spectrum support for trunked systems with a date of activation exceeding one year from the date of certification will include a recommendation that record note S321 be applied to the corresponding requests for frequency assignment.

+2. The SPS will consider whether record note S321 should be applied to existing frequency assignments for systems not activated within one year from the date of certification.

+3. The SPS will review the certification of spectrum support for each trunked system not activated within five years from the date of certification.
+Unless the responsible agency submits adequate justification for an extension of the activation time limit, the SPS will recommend to NTIA that the certification and all associated frequency assignment be revoked.

+4. Unless otherwise approved by the SPS, telephone interconnects will be limited to one for each five channels, but no more than three for any size system.
+A trunked system with telephone interconnect must have the capability to:

+a. "time-out" the length of telephone messages, and

+b. control and reduce the number of channels available for telephone interconnect as demand for dispatch calls increases.
+For planned expansions of trunked systems, the dedicated use and/or blockage caused by telephone interconnect will not be considered as the justification for a request of additional channels.

+5. When the SPS recommends spectrum support to NTIA for a new trunked system, the maximum number of channels (frequency pairs) that may be used by the system will be listed in Section 3 of the certification of spectrum support.
 In arriving at this figure, the SPS uses a basis of 100 subscriber stations per channel.
-For the purposes of determining compliance with trunked system loading requirements, the term "subscriber stations" includes control (or land) stations as well as vehicular and portable units. - a.
+For the purposes of determining compliance with trunked system loading requirements, the term "subscriber stations" includes control (or land) stations as well as vehicular and portable units.

+a.
 New Systems.
-A federal agency requesting spectrum support for a new trunked system shall verify that a minimum of 70 subscriber stations for each channel authorized will be placed in operation within five years of the date of the certification of spectrum support. - b.
+A federal agency requesting spectrum support for a new trunked system shall verify that a minimum of 70 subscriber stations for each channel authorized will be placed in operation within five years of the date of the certification of spectrum support.

+b.
 Expansion of Existing Systems.
-The SPS will not recommend approval of any request for expansion of an existing trunked system unless the existing system has a loading level of at least 70 subscriber stations per channel. - c.
+The SPS will not recommend approval of any request for expansion of an existing trunked system unless the existing system has a loading level of at least 70 subscriber stations per channel.

+c.
 Exceptions.
 Exceptions to the above loading criteria will be considered by the SPS on a case-by-case basis.
 Other factors (for example, the number of required failsoft channels) may be considered in addition to the criteria described above.

-10.10 LAND MOBILE SYSTEM DATA REQUIREMENTS

-An agency choosing to submit a conventional land mobile system for spectrum certification shall, for land mobile systems that are within 30 km of an existing or planning trunked land mobile system authorized by NTIA, provide the information required under Subparagraph 8.2.48A.

-10.11 ULTRA-WIDEBAND RADARS
+10.10 ULTRA-WIDEBAND SYSTEMS

-10.11.1 Frequency Availability
+10.10.1 Requests for Spectrum Support